camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 ## Introduction

 Telco network capabilities exposed through APIs provide great value to customers.
 By simplifying the complexity of telco networks with APIs and making the APIs available across telco networks and countries, CAMARA enables easy and seamless access.
-To ensure seamless interoperability and increased security, this technical document introduces the OpenID Connect (OIDC) profile, which is specifically tailored for CAMARA APIs.
+To ensure seamless interoperability and increased security, this technical specification introduces the OpenID Connect (OIDC) profile, based on several standards, which is specifically tailored for CAMARA APIs.

 OpenID Connect is a widely adopted standard for user authentication and authorization in the context of APIs.
 This document builds on the basic principles of OIDC and outlines CAMARA-specific guidelines to address CAMARA APIs scenarios and use cases.